stefan-hoeck/idris2-pack/README.md

 ## Developing Applications

-There are two example projects explaining in detail how to use Pack to develop groups of related projects.
+There are two example projects explaining in detail how to use pack to develop groups of related projects.
 The first, which can be found in the `example1` subfolder, sets up two libraries plus a test suite for local development.
 A detailed description how it works can be found [here](example1/README.md).